 Many organizations implementing a project do not reach the expected results.
-They complain about the Project Manager, project team or the external circumstances.
+They complain about the project manager, project team or external circumstances.
 But sometimes the company environment is not favorable towards the projects and may cause significant problems during the project.

 1. Why do the projects?

 Do you know the reasons for doing each project?
 Are these reasons valid during the whole life of the project?
 How do you measure the success of the projects?
 By the amount of spent funds?
 Are you ready to stop the project if the reasons for the project disappear?